-Warm Beets & Greens Salad is the recipe that changed my mind about beets.
-The combination of toasted almonds slices, creamy goat cheese and just a hint of garlic and olive oil create a light and healthy side dish.
+This Beet Salad with Goat Cheese is the recipe that changed my mind about beets.
+The combination of roasted beets, toasted almonds slices, creamy goat cheese and just a hint of garlic and olive oil complement each other so well that you crave another bite.

-Golden beets are my absolute favorite.
-They were my “gateway” beet.
-Now they are the prized possession in my garden.
+Golden beets are my absolute favorite beet variety.
+I like to refer to them as my “gateway” beet.
+Now I grow them and they are the prized possession in my garden.

 Easy Trick to Peel Whole Roasted Beets